SystemsApproach/tcpcc/algorithm.rst

 and hence reduces the risk of incorrect timeouts due to poor RTT estimates.

-This timestamp extension serves a second purpose, in that it also provides a mean to define a 64-bit sequence number field, addressing the shortcomings of TCP's 32-bit timestamp outlined in Section 2.2.
+This timestamp extension serves a second purpose, in that it also provides a way to create a 64-bit sequence number field, addressing the shortcomings of TCP's 32-bit timestamp outlined in Section 2.2.
 Specifically, TCP decides whether to accept or reject a segment based on a logical 64-bit identifier that has the ``SequenceNum`` field in